yousseftaher2008/X-O-Game/README.md

 6. *Access the application:*
     Open your web browser and go to http://127.0.0.1:5000

+## Note

+If you are unable to run the application, you can still see the game in action by watching this [YouTube video](https://youtu.be/S9TiQZ7sxv0).
 ## Acknowledgments

 This game was developed after completing the [CS50X course](https://cs50.harvard.edu/x/2022/).
 The course was instrumental in advancing my programming skills.
 Thank you to the entire CS50 team and thank you David!